 If you aren’t impressed with Apple’s Visual Voicemail interface, you can find a Visual Voicemail app for iOS to replace it.
 We encourage you to try an application like InstaVoice or YouMail.
 These free apps offer unique interfaces and additional functions, e.g., Linking multiple phone numbers that you may prefer over the standard Apple offer.

 How to set Voicemail on iPhone on AT&T:

 If you use AT&T, you have the option of creating your basic Voicemail.
 You’ll need to hold down the one key while on your phone.
 AT&T prompts you to set up your greeting using voice prompts.

 How to set Voicemail on iPhone on Sprint:

-Sprint has its Voicemail that you can set up.
+Sprint has a Voicemail that you can set up.
 To get there, you will need to hold down the one button and create a four to ten-digit passcode to access your Voicemail.
 Then you need to follow the voice prompts to set it up.